awsdocs/aws-kms-developer-guide/doc_source/viewing-keys-console.md

 The following list describes the fields in the detailed display, including field in the tabs\.
 Some of these fields are also available as columns in the table display\.

-**Alias**
-Where: General configuration section
+**Aliases**
+Where: Aliases tab
 A friendly name for the CMK\.
-The **Alias** field in the console lists only one alias\.
-To find all aliases for the CMK, use the [ListAliases](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListAliases.html) operation\.
+You can use an alias to identify the CMK in the console and in some AWS KMS APIs\.
+For details, see [Using aliases](kms-alias.md)\.
+The **Aliases** tab displays all aliases associated with the CMK in the AWS account and Region\.

 **ARN**
 Where: General configuration section